Technical Specification

 RFC 8484 • Port 443

 DoH encapsulates DNS queries within standard HTTPS (HTTP/2) traffic.
-Because it uses Port 443 (the same as all web traffic), DoH is incredibly difficult for censors to block without breaking the entire internet.
+Because it uses Port 443 (the same as all web traffic), DoH is hard to block without also blocking ordinary HTTPS.

 Why we use it